Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/type.md

 - FILE (default value): Data is recorded in the monitor files
 - ACCESS: To use a directory type EXIT
-- EXEC: To use an end-of-transfer type EXIT
+- EXEC: To use an end- of- transfer type EXIT
-- BOT: To use a beginning-of-transfer type EXIT
+- BOT: To use a beginning- of- transfer type EXIT

 <span id="type_CFTACCNT"></span>